Opinion | D.C.’s police came to the Capitol’s rescue. Its taxpayers still aren’t allowed a vote in Congress.

 But why refocus on a four-week-old insurrection?

-First, to fully appreciate the shocking unreadiness of Capitol authorities compared to their District counterparts.
+First, to fully appreciate the shocking unreadiness of Capitol authorities compared with their District counterparts.
 Days before the attack, I learned from an MPD detective that all leave had been canceled and officers were pulling 12-hour shifts — which Contee confirmed in his testimony.
 Also in advance of Jan.
 6, Mayor Muriel E. Bowser (D) alerted several area police departments to stand by, and more than 300 members of the D.C.
 National Guard were deployed on the streets to provide traffic control and crowd management.

 Second, and most important to this native Washingtonian, Congress, to this day, has not delivered formal recognition of the District of Columbia’s heroic role in saving the Republic.